 Here are some key points to consider to help you get true value from your Medicare Part D plan:

-Each year, the Centers for Medicare & Medicaid Services (CMS) rates Medicare Part D plans on how well they perform in different categories, including customer service, patient safety, and member experience and satisfaction.
+Every year Medicare evaluates plans based on a 5-star rating system.
+The plans are rated on how well they perform in different categories, including customer service, patient safety, and member experience and satisfaction.
 The Medicare Star Ratings are important because they help you compare the overall quality of plans.
-Star Ratings range from 1 Star (poor) to 5 Stars (excellent), so look for a plan with above-average ratings to ensure you get the level of service and safety you deserve.
+Star Ratings range from 1 Star (poor) to 5 Stars (excellent).

 View the Star Rating Report for Express Scripts Medicare.